 - Averted at the end of Spectre.
 Following the Final Battle, as Blofeld is at 007's mercy, he offers Bond a chance to Finish Him!, but Bond refuses, bluntly stating that he's "out of bullets".
 This means that despite being a Professional Killer, there are moral lines that even Bond won't cross, and killing Blofeld in revenge won't do or help much.
 This also left Blofeld perplexed at Bond's rationale to spare him, despite their Cain and Abel relationship.

-- Jerk with a Heart of Gold: He initially comes off as being cold, misogynistic, brutal and snarky.
-But he has saved the world more than once, demonstrates a strong sense of justice, generally tries to avoid civilian casualties, and is very protective of his friends or lovers.
+- Jerk with a Heart of Gold: He is cold, misogynistic, brutal, and snarky.
+But he also has saved the world more than once, demonstrates a strong sense of justice, generally tries to avoid civilian casualties, and is very protective of his friends or lovers.

 - The Name Is Bond, James Bond: The Trope Namer, of course.
 He introduces himself in this manner in virtually every movie.